 - 1. There are formal, periodic staff meetings for which minutes are kept on file.
 Minutes will include who attended, base identification (if multiple bases), who is presiding and discussion (versus agenda/topics only).
 There are defined methods, such as a staff notebook or electronic mechanisms, for disseminating information between meetings. - a.
-Meeting minutes (Staff, Safety, QM meetings etc.) are kept on file and maintained for a minimum of three years. - b.
-Minutes are dated, and personnel present are clearly identified by title or function. (e.g., Director, RN, EMT-P, RRT)
+Meeting minutes (Staff, Safety, QM meetings etc.) are kept on file and maintained for a minimum of three years. - c.
+Minutes are dated, and personnel present are clearly identified by title or function. (e.g., Director, RN, EMT-P, RRT) - 1.
+There are formal, periodic staff meeting for which minutes are kept on file and accessible for reference. - 2.
+All meeting minutes (Staff, Safety, QM, etc.) include the following: - a.
+Date and time of the meeting - b.
+Base identification (if multiple bases)